microsoft/pai/README.md

 ## Train models

 Like all machine learning platforms, OpenPAI is a production tool.
-To maximize utilization, it's recommended to submit training jobs into OpenPAI, and OpenPAI will allocate resource to run it.
+To maximize utilization, it's recommended to submit training jobs and OpenPAI will allocate resource to run it.
 If there are too many jobs, some jobs may wait in the queue.
 This is different with training models on dedicated servers for each person, and it needs a bit more knowledge about how to submit/manage training jobs on OpenPAI.

-OpenPAI also supports to allocate ondemand resource to users, and users can use SSH or Jupyter like on a physical server, refer to [here](examples/jupyter/README.md) about how to use OpenPAI like this way.
+OpenPAI also supports to allocate on demand resource to users, and users can use SSH or Jupyter like on a physical server, refer to [here](examples/jupyter/README.md) about how to use OpenPAI like this way.
 Though it's not efficient to resources, but it also saves cost on setup and managing environments on physical servers.

 ### Train first model on OpenPAI